Who are we?

 - Information we collect about you.
 With regard to each of your visits to our site we will automatically collect the following information:

 - Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;

 - Information about your visit, including the full URL, clickstream to, through and from our site (including date and time), products/services you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page and any phone number used to call our customer service (+44) (0) 845 533 2186.

 Information we receive from other sources.
 This includes professional details (name, job title, business email) that we purchase or license from a third-party provider for marketing purposes.
 This also includes information we receive about you if you use any of the other websites we operate or the other services we or our affiliates provide.
-In this case we (or our affiliate) will have informed you when we collected such data for what purpose we will share it.
+In this case, Creative ITC (or our affiliate) will inform you of the purposes for which such data is collected and shared.

 - We do not knowingly collect any special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).

 We collect, use, store and transfer your personal data for a number of different purposes.
 By law we are required to have a lawful basis for processing your personal data.
 We process your information on the following legal bases:

 - You have consented for us to do so for a specific purpose.

 - Where we need to perform the contract we are about to enter into or have entered into with you.